Top of page

-Starting August 28, 2023, and running through the fall semester, weekly messages for parents and families of students in the Class of 2027 will be posted here and shared in the opt-in Daily Deac blog.
-We hope these will be a helpful resource as your student transitions to life at Wake Forest.
+Throughout the fall semester, weekly messages for parents and families of students in the Class of 2029 will be posted here and shared in the opt-in Daily Deac blog.
+We hope these will be a helpful resource.

 Latest Messages